Yes. Selfwealth offers trading in all types of ASX-listed bonds, including:

 What are corporate bonds?

-'Corporate bonds' are bonds issued by private companies for the purpose of raising capital.
-ASX-listed corporate bonds function somewhat similarly to eTBs, in that they pay regular interest up to the Maturity Date, at which point the full Principal Amount is paid out.
-The interest rate, frequency of these payments and the specific payment dates will vary depending on the individual bond.
+Corporate bonds are bonds issued by private companies for the purpose of raising capital.
+ASX-listed corporate bonds function similarly to eTBs, in that they pay regular interest up to the Maturity Date, at which point the full principal amount is returned.
+The interest rate, payment frequency and payment dates will vary depending on the individual bond.

-Two types of corporate bonds are offered on the ASX - 'fixed-rate' and 'floating-rate'.
-Fixed-rate bonds pay a specific interest rate for the entire term of the bond until Maturity, meaning the interest payments will not fluctuate with changes in interest rates.
-Floating-rate bonds (also known as 'Floating Rate Notes') pay a fluctuating interest rate, usually tied to the '90 day bank bill swap rate' or 'BBSW' (a benchmark rate used by certain financial institutions).
-In most cases, the actual interest paid will include a fixed margin that puts the interest paid above the BBSW rate (e.g. BBSW plus 2.5%).
+Two types of corporate bonds are available on the ASX.
+Fixed-rate bonds pay a set interest rate for the entire term of the bond, meaning interest payments will not fluctuate with changes in interest rates.
+Floating-rate bonds, also known as Floating Rate Notes, pay a variable interest rate typically tied to the 90-day bank bill swap rate (BBSW).
+In most cases, the rate paid will include a fixed margin above the BBSW rate, for example BBSW plus 2.5%.

 Where can I find a list of corporate bonds?

-For further information on each bond, the ASX includes a link to the issuer's website on the information page for each bond (example below).
+For further information on each bond, the ASX includes a link to the issuer's website on the information page for each bond (example below)

 There are many different corporate bonds offered on the ASX, with significant differences existing between each.
 As such, it's important that you familiarise yourself with the prospectus or term sheet of an individual bond (usually available through the bond issuer's website) to familiarise yourself with its terms.